garrardkitchen/mcp-example/README.md

 using Microsoft.Extensions.Logging;
 ```

-This is the warning I receivied:
+This is the warning I received:

 > [!WARNING]
 > ILoggingBuilder' does not contain a definition for 'AddConsole' and no accessible extension method 'AddConsole' accepting a first argument of type 'ILoggingBuilder' could be found (are you missing a using directive or an assembly reference?)